SOMERSET COAST PATH

-A little further ahead, the river bends right again to pass through the high-sided Avon Gorge (picture 25) and gradually the magnificent Clifton Suspension Bridge comes into view, spanning the far end of the gorge 75 metres above the River Avon (picture 26).
+A little further ahead, the river bends right again to pass through the high-sided Avon Gorge (picture 25) and gradually the magnificent Clifton Suspension Bridge comes into view, spanning the far end of the gorge, seventy-five metres above the River Avon (picture 26).
 The bridge was designed by the great Victorian engineer Isambard Kingdom Brunel to link the Bristol suburb of Clifton with Leigh Woods.
-Construction began in 1831 but was halted by the Bristol Riots later that year and subsequently beset by financial problems which delayed completion of the project until 1864.
+Construction began in 1831 but was halted by the Bristol Riots later that year and was subsequently beset by financial problems which delayed completion of the project until 1864.

 The path continues along the riverbank to the end of Leigh Woods.
 Across the river are the lock gates of Bristol's Floating Harbour, built between 1804 and 1810 to ensure a constantly navigable depth of water in the centre of Bristol.
 As I was passing at low-tide, the height of the walls and lock gates emphasised the large tidal range here.
 The Bristol Channel and it's tributaries, such as the River Avon, have the second largest tidal range in the world, with high and low tides differing by as much as 12 metres.